sunbirddcim/angularjs-styleguide/README.md

     function HeroAvengers(){ }
     ```

 ### Controller Name Suffix
 ###### [Style [Y124](#style-y124)]

-  - Append the controller name with the suffix `Controller` or with no suffix.
-Choose 1, not both.
+  - Append the controller name with the suffix `Controller`.

     *Why?*: The `Controller` suffix is more commonly used and is more explicitly descriptive.

-    *Why?*: Omitting the suffix is more succinct and the controller is often easily identifiable even without the suffix.

-    ```javascript
-    /**
-     * recommended: Option 1
-     */

-    // avengers.controller.js
-    angular
-        .module
-        .controller('Avengers', Avengers);

-    function Avengers(){ }
-    ```

     ```javascript
     /**